jaxxstorm/leebriggs.co.uk/_posts/2021-05-09-pulumi-apply.md

 To break this down a little bit, you'll see I'm selecting one of the `Output` values from the S3 bucket (in this case the `arn`) and then I'm adding the `apply()` to the end of it.
 In simpler terms, I'm saying "once the value of `arn` is populated, run everything inside the `()`.

-You can pretty much anything you want inside the `apply()` at this point, because once you're inside the `apply()` - the value of the raw string value is now available to you natively as a `string`.
+You can pretty much do anything you want inside the `apply()` at this point, because once you're inside the `apply()` - the value of the raw string value is now available to you as a `string`.
 Pulumi will handle all the asynchronous logic for you.

 ## Getting cute with `apply()`